Ea. “La California” | Page last modified: |

 Click on a button below to see the diary for the year.

-1889 Transcribed & PDF files ; 1889 PDF files only.
+Transcribed & PDF files ;

-We have transcribed the diaries verbatim — as written, without correction.
+We have transcribed the day-books verbatim — as written, without correction.
 All spelling and grammatical errors have been retained unchanged.
 To aid the reader with Spanglish terminology, unfamiliar names (people & places), and old measures (weights, distances, currencies, etc.) we have provided a set of: Reference Pages.
 We recommend you have these available — they will open in a separate window or tab.

 See also the Livestock Brands described at the foot of this page.

-~~~~~~ ~~~ ~~~~~~
+~~~~~~ ~~~~~~

 The “La California” estancia day-books that have come down to us are a log of the activities at the estancia, covering the years 1888 through 1907.
 The main protagonists are the second generation Benitz family members and their key employees.

 For many years, the day-books lay forgotten in a back room at La California, where rats and mice chewed them up.
 Discovered in the late 1970's, the diaries were moved to the attic at El Piquete.
 The first surviving day-book covers the year 1888; it is badly damaged along one side.
 The day-book for 1889 is missing, but the subsequent diaries beginning with 1890 are complete and undamaged, except for damp stains.
-We suspect 1888 was the first year a formal record of activities was kept because the 1896 and 1897 diaries contain lists by year of dates when certain activities were performed (e.g. shearing) and in all the lists the first year listed is always 1890 (which also hints that no diary was kept for 1889).

 The first diaries are written entirely in English (with many Spanglish terms).
 Beginning in 1902, the daily entries are made in English or Spanish.
 By 1903, Spanish entries predominate.
 The entries are brief, most likely scribbled hurriedly at the end of each day.
 Spelling and punctuation suffered greatly; sentences are reduced to phrases, periods and commas are scattered at random.
 We have deduced from the content and handwriting that most of the early entries were made by John and Herman, some by William and Alfred, some by segundos (apprentices) and assistant managers such as Mr. Macintosh.
 Where possible, we have indicated the likely author.